The Separability of Free Will and Moral Responsibility

 We must also separate "moral responsibility" from ordinary "responsibility" or simple accountability.
 If our intentions and decisions caused an action, we are responsible for it, but moral responsibility requires that the action has moral consequences.
 Immanuel Kant and the modern free willist Robert Kane think that only moral decisions can be free decisions.
 We think that is an "ethical fallacy."

 We must go even further and clarify the relationship between free will and moral responsibility.
-Some philosophers (e.g., John Martin Fischer, Derek Pereboom, and Manuel Vargas) deflect direct discussion of free will and study it only as the "control condition for moral responsibility."
+Some philosophers (e.g., John Martin Fischer, Derk Pereboom, and Manuel Vargas) deflect direct discussion of free will and study it only as the "control condition for moral responsibility."

-Finally, we should explore the connection between moral responsibility and punishment , both backward-looking retributive punishment (revenge or restitution) and forward-looking consequentialism (re-education and rehabilitation).
+Finally, we should explore the connection between moral responsibility and punishment, both backward-looking retributive punishment (revenge or restitution) and forward-looking consequentialism (re-education and rehabilitation).

 The Separation of "Free" from "Will"